surakhchin/CESC2017/README.md

-# githubpagestest2
+# SHE256

-This is test page for github pages
+This is the website for she256